-Roku is a streaming media player that you can connect to the television via a cable to stream movies, TV shows and music from the internet through various content providers.
+Roku is a streaming media player that you can connect to the television via a cable to stream movies, TV shows, and music from the internet through various content providers.
 With Roku, you can access to paid and free content from the Internet such as Netflix, Amazon Instant Video, Hulu Plus, YouTube, and much more, on your TV.
 However, iTunes is not included.
 Why?

 Note: TuneFab M4V Converter (Windows) is not able to convert iTunes rental videos/movies currently, so Windows user is out of luck at the moment.
 For Mac users, however, you can still use TuneFab M4V Converter(Mac) to convert iTunes rental videos/movies.

-In the main interface, click on "Options" button and it will pop up a window, which allows you to change the output folder to save converted iTunes movies.
+In the main interface, click on the "Options" button and it will pop up a window, which allows you to change the output folder to save converted iTunes movies.

-Finally, click "Convert" button to remove DRM and convert iTunes M4V to the MP4 format supported by Roku.
+Finally, click the "Convert" button to remove DRM and convert iTunes M4V to the MP4 format supported by Roku.
 After conversion, you can find the files you've converted by clicking the "History" button.

 YouTube Tutorial: Convert iTunes Movies to Roku Friendly Format

 Step 1.
 Install the Roku Media Player channel, either through the Channel Store on Roku or via Roku's website.
 Then launch the Roku Media Player channel and select Video.

 Step 2.
 First, you need to add the converted iTunes videos from your computer to a USB drive.
 Now connect the USB drive to Roku's USB port which is located on the right side of the box, then choose the USB drive that is attached to the Roku.

 Step 3.
 Navigate to the folder that contains the converted iTunes video files you want to watch.
 Click "OK" to open the folder.
 Select the video to watch and click "Play" on the remote.
 Now you can play iTunes movies or TV Shows on Roku successfully.